cloud-uday-csye6225/webapp/README.md

 ## Requirements
 For building and running the application you need:
-JDK 19
+ - JDK 19
-maven 3.8.6
+ - maven 3.8.6
-mysql 8.0.32
+ - mysql 8.0.32

 ## How to Run

-Clone this repository
+Clone the repository it using ssh.
-You can build the project and run the tests by running mvn clean package Once successfully built, you can run the project in any IDE.
+You can build the project and run the tests by running mvn clean package.
+Once successfully built, you can run the project in any IDE.

 ## Github Actions